 How to sort out your finances on divorce or dissolution

-When you begin the process of divorce or dissolving your civil partnership, you may be wondering how much you’ll be able to sort out on your own – and whether you need a solicitor.
+When you begin the process of divorce or dissolving your civil partnership, you might be wondering how much you’ll be able to sort out on your own – and whether you need a solicitor.
 This will depend on several things, including how easy you and your ex-partner find it to discuss financial issues.

 Working out how much professional help you need